priyanalliah/ai-agentic-bootcamp-ATT/README.md

 The **Supervisor** receives an alert of a service disruption at a regional site.
 They engage the **Supervisor Agent** via the Orchestrate conversational interface.

-1. **Check server status** → "Check the server status of `dish.com`."
+1. **Check server status** → "Check the server status of `ATT.com`."
 2. **Assess incidents** → "Are there any incidents in our network?"
 3. **Retrieve site data** → "Get me the network status for site `S002`."
 4. **Diagnose root cause** → "What is the root cause of this error and what are the steps to resolve it?" (with source references).
-5. **Communicate resolution** → "Draft an email for the Los Angeles Dish Network team with everything we discussed and let them know the issue is resolved."
+5. **Communicate resolution** → "Draft an email for the Los Angeles AT&T Network team with everything we discussed and let them know the issue is resolved."

 This demonstrates how multiple agents coordinate seamlessly under the **Supervisor Agent's orchestration**, closing the loop from detection to communication.